snazzyfox/discord-bot/README.md

 ## Getting Started

-Before you run the bot, you'll need
-- A channel where the bot posts messages
-- A channel where admins control the bot (this should be hidden from public view, otherwise everyone will be able to see the messages you're DMing winners via the bot)

 When creating a bot user on the Discord developer portal, you will need to enable
-- Bot permissions: Send Messages, View Channels, Read Message History, and Add Reactions (68672)
+- Bot permissions: Send Messages, View Channels, Read Message History
-- Server Members intent.
-This is required for the bot to detect removal of reactions.

-This bot is intended to be run locally instead of hosted.
-(Well, you *could* host it, but it works on one Discord server at a time.)
+- Application commands to register slash commands on your server

 You will need
 - Python 3.9+